springload/devops-challenge/4-bash/README.md

 Answers:
-1. To make it work eitherway, add a line with 'set -e' after the first line instead of adding the -e paramenter on the first line along with /bin/bash.
+1. To make it work eitherway, add a line with 'set -e' after the first line instead of adding the -e paramenter on the first line along with /bin/bash. when executed as 'sh fail.sh', since script is using Bash,it will ignore the shebang & script will not exit on error.
--e makes the shell exit immediately when something returns an error/non-zero status
+-e flag makes the shell exit immediately when something returns an error/non-zero status

-2. conditions.sh beheaves the same when executed as ./conditions.sh as well as 'sh conditions.sh'
+2. conditions.sh beheaves the same when executed as ./conditions.sh as well as 'sh conditions.sh'.